The Theory of Universal Graphs for Infinite Duration Games: Disjunction of mean payoff objectives

 \subsection{The complexity of solving disjunctions of mean payoff games using universal graphs}

-As in the previous case disjunction of mean payoff games were studied focussing on the objective of the opponent, who has a conjunction of mean payoff objectives to satisfy~\cite{VelnerC0HRR15}.
 Let us note here that there are actually two variants of the mean payoff objective: using infimum limit or supremum limit.
 In many cases the two variants are equivalent: this is the case when considering mean payoff games or disjunctions of parity and mean payoff games.
 However, this is not true anymore for disjunctions of mean payoff objectives, as explained in~\cite{VelnerC0HRR15}.
-Our constructions and results apply using the infimum limit, and do not extend to the supremum limit
+Our constructions and results apply using the infimum limit, and do not extend to the supremum limit.

 The main result related to disjunction of mean payoff games in~\cite{VelnerC0HRR15} (Theorem~6) is that the problem is in $\NP \cap \coNP$ and can be solved in time $O(m \cdot n^2 \cdot d \cdot N)$.
 (Note that since we consider the dual objectives, the infimum limit becomes a supremum limit in~\cite{VelnerC0HRR15}.)